-In 2020 DAMA marks the 5th edition of the project with a new curatorial board composed by Elise Lammer and Ludovica Parenti whose mission points to reinforce the position within the international art calendar continuing to develop an alternative format based on solo presentations in addition to existing structures.
+In 2020 DAMA marked its 5th anniversary with a new curatorial board composed by Elise Lammer and Ludovica Parenti whose mission points to reinforce the position within the international art calendar continuing to develop an alternative format based on solo presentations in addition to existing structures.

-After the health emergency the upcoming edition has undergone some adjustments to lead the project in a new cultural landscape more synchronized with the needs dictated by the "new-real", focusing the attention in defense of contemporary culture through the most complex languages of contemporary art: video, sound and performance.
+Due to the health emergency the 2020 edition has been suspended after a long work based on the attention to defend the contemporary culture through the most complex languages of contemporary art: video, sound and performance.